 Søren Holm, Senior Analyst at Caliber

-Real-time insights for enhanced ESG communications
+Real-time insights for enhanced ESG strategy and communications

 The data can then be used to inform decisions relating to evolving ESG targets and initiatives, communicating them, engaging stakeholders around them, prioritizing topics and themes across various communication channels, reporting internally and externally on perceived ESG performance, and more.